-Nomination of the President of the Commission
+Rule 32 Nomination of the President of the Commission

-1. When the governments of the Member States have agreed on a proposal for the nomination of the President of the Commission, the President shall request the candidate proposed to make a statement to Parliament.
+1. When the governments of the Member States have agreed on a nomination for President of the Commission, the President shall request the nominee to make a statement to Parliament.
 The statement shall be followed by a debate.